-Credit distribution of this course is 2 MTH, 2 ENGR.
+Credit distribution of this course is 2 MTH, 1 SCI, 1 ENGR.

-Credits: 4 (2 MTH, 2 ENGR).
+Credits: 2 MTH, 1 SCI, 1 ENGR.
 Hours: 4-0-8.
 Prerequisite: ENGR1125 AND ENGR1200 AND MTH1111.

-ENGX2001 Quantitative Engineering Analysis 1b
+ENGX2005 Quantitative Engineering Analysis 2 (formerly QEA 1b)

 The application of quantitative analysis of mathematical models and/or data can enable, improve, and speed up the engineering design process.
 Using quantitative analysis to answer engineering questions, you will be able to make the choices necessary to successfully complete an engineering design.
 Whether you are selecting the best part from a catalog, choosing an appropriate material, sizing a component, determining the effect of certain influences on your design, or optimizing your design within a parameter space, you often need to obtain (through experiment or calculation) and interpret quantitative information to inform your decisions.
 There are many different approaches to getting and interpreting the data you need: you may conduct an experiment, do a rough estimation, perform a detailed calculation based on mathematical models, or create a computer simulation.
 If you want to engineer effectively, you must be able to choose and use appropriate quantitative tools for a given situation.